Market Context

 Market Rating

 There is currently ample supply of capacity in Somerset’s home care market, meaning that no one is waiting for support that will enable them to remain in their own home.
-The average time it takes to source a package of care is 2 days from referral to start date.

 Current Market Status